pywbem/pywbem/docs/mockwbemserver.rst

 The faked association operations support both instance-level use and class-level requests.
-Class-level use requires the CIM repository to be in full mode, while instance-level use works in both operation modes of the mock repository.
+Class-level use requires the CIM repository to be in full mode, while instance-level use works in both operation modes of the CIM repository.

 - **AssociatorNames**: Behaves like :meth:`~pywbem.WBEMConnection.AssociatorNames`, with the following